-Jeep's three-row SUV based on the next-generation Grand Cherokee has been spotted for the first time.
+A three-row Jeep SUV based on the next-generation Grand Cherokee has been spotted testing in prototype form.

 The vehicle is not to be mistaken for the long-awaited Wagoneer and Grand Wagoneer duo that will ride on the full-size, body-on-frame platform of the latest Ram 1500 pickup truck.
 Rather, it will be a new mid-size contender to sit alongside the Grand Cherokee which will stick with two rows with its redesign.